pramodoutlook/DevOps-Essentials/Lab 1.md

 terraform
 ```
 ---------------------------------------------------------------------
-### Task-2: Install Python 3, pip, AWS CLI, and Ansible on to Anchor Server
+### Task-2: Install Python 3, pip, AWS CLI, and Ansible on to Jump Server
 Install Python 3 and the required packages:
 ```
 sudo apt-get update